Arranging a funeral or cremation in California

 What steps do I need to take when a death has occurred?

-If you are choosing to use the services of a funeral director, you need to select a funeral services provider to work with.
+If you choose to use a funeral director’s services, you must select a provider to work with.
 He/she will be able to help walk you through the next steps once they have the deceased in their care.
 Visit our article on ‘How to Save Money Arranging a Funeral or Cremation’ for detailed tips to save money and checklists to help you make preparations.

 What should I do if I have a complaint against a funeral home?

 Hopefully, this basic guide to arranging a funeral or cremation in California has answered some of your questions.
-Please use our Library / Info section to access further funeral resources.
-If you have a question, or need assistance, please contact us or use the live chat facility to speak with an advisor.
+Please use our Funeral Resouces section to access further funeral resources.
+If you have a question or need assistance, don’t hesitate to get in touch with us.